-The mission of the Sullivan County Probation Department is to take a proactive approach to law enforcement and treatment strategies in the rehabilitation and monitoring of offenders in the community.
+The Sullivan County Probation Department takes a proactive approach to law enforcement and treatment strategies in the rehabilitation and monitoring of offenders in the community.
 A continuum of comprehensive services is used to facilitate the re-socialization of offenders to preserve public safety.
 Partnerships and cooperation with other law enforcement agencies are constantly being developed and fostered to better ensure the safety and quality of life for the citizens of Sullivan County.